pavanikanoongo/QuizApp/README.md

-Customizable Quiz App
-A dynamic and multilingual quiz application where users can customize quiz parameters like number of questions, category, time per question, and language.
+Customizable Quiz App,A dynamic and multilingual quiz application where users can customize quiz parameters like number of questions, category, time per question, and language.
 Features real-time answer validation, translation, text-to-speech, and a final score summary.

 -> Features
 • Select number of questions, category, difficulty, and time per question